catseye/The-Dossier/article/Production Programming Languages.md

 This is a collection of mini-screeds on commonly-used programming languages, written between (let's say) 2007 and (let's say) 2013, with varying levels of snark and high-mindedness.
-(Which, reading over them again today, induce varying levels of self-cringeyness.)
+(Which, reading over them again today, induce varying levels of facepalminess and cringeyness.)

 They used to be strewn about my website.
 I decided to collect them in one place.